coreinfrastructure/best-practices-badge/doc/security.md

 those who have not so consented.

-Therefore, we track for each user whether or not they should use a gravatar icon, as the boolean field "use_gravatar".
+Therefore, we track for each user whether or not they should use a gravatar icon, as the boolean field `use_gravatar`.
 Currently this is can only be true for local users (for GitHub users we use their GitHub icon).
 Whenever a new local user account is created or changed,